Ethical Practice

 More generally, in Botswana the diamond industry is the country’s second largest employer.
 One of the world’s poorest countries at independence in 1966, it rapidly became one of the world’s development success stories.
 Significant diamond deposits have played a large role in making it an upper middle-income country with a transformation agenda of becoming a high-income country by 2036 according to the world bank.

-Issues of labour rights and environmental impact are usually related to small-scale or alluvial mining.
+Issues of labor rights and environmental impact are usually related to small-scale or alluvial mining.
 Globally, 14% of the world’s diamonds are mined via small operations, of which the largest part on the African continent.
-In 2015, Antwerp based AWDC, the world largest rough diamond trading organisation, in collaboration with the NGO Diamond Development Initiative, set out to establish fully ethical and traceable diamonds from artisanal mines in Koidu, Sierra Leone.
+In 2015, Antwerp based AWDC, the world largest rough diamond trading organization, in collaboration with the NGO Diamond Development Initiative, set out to establish fully ethical and traceable diamonds from artisanal mines in Koidu, Sierra Leone.
 All diamonds mined under this project are certified by the DDI, which ensure respect for human rights, decent work, health, safety and protection of the environment.
 They contribute to the development of local mining communities and truly benefit them, making sure the miners obtain fair and equitable prices for their diamonds.
 The positive results from this project convinced AWDC to start an even more ambitious project in Guinea.
 The objective of this public-private-civil society partnership is to open an official channel to the international trade for fair trade diamonds originating from certified artisanal mines.

 The diamond value chain becomes more and more fragmented the further you go downstream.
 Five mining companies produce the majority of the world’s rough supply and rough trading is centralized in a few hubs around the world.
 Cutting and Polishing also referred to as manufacturing, happens mostly in the Indian city of Surat, where thousands of different companies operate.
-Jewellery retail is even more fragmented, with family owned businesses forming the majority of outlets.
+Jewelry retail is even more fragmented, with family owned businesses forming the majority of outlets.

 Natural Diamonds are created when carbon is put under enormous pressure and high temperatures deep within the earth.
 Diamonds come from two types of deposits.
 Primary deposits generally consist of “pipes” of volcanic rock called kimberlite.
 These deposits were carried by magma to the surface of the earth.
 Secondary deposits, or alluvial deposits, are formed as a result of erosion of material from primary deposits and contain diamonds that have traveled some distance from their original source.
 Diamonds found deep in the earth are mined through open-pit and underground methods.
 Alluvial mining methods include digging and sifting through materials such as mud, sand or gravel using shovels or (mechanical) sieves.

 Diamonds serve two main functions: jewelry and industrial use.
 A little more than 50 percent of the volume of diamonds mined become gemstones, yet they make up over 95 percent of the total value.
-Today, the majority of diamonds used for industrial purposes are lab-grown diamonds.
+Today, the majority of diamonds used for industrial purposes are lab grown diamonds.
 Once mined, rough natural diamonds are separated into industrial quality diamonds and gem quality diamonds.

 Gem quality diamonds are either sold straight to diamond polishers referred to as Sight Holders or auctioned off.
 London, Moscow and Antwerp are the main centers for the purchase and trade of rough diamonds.